MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 In the new workspaces, some features work differently.
 These differences are intentional, based on feedback we've received from customers.
 They enable a more flexible approach to collaboration in workspaces.

 - **Licensing enforcement**: Publishing reports to a new workspace experience enforces existing licensing rules.
-Users collaborating in workspaces or sharing content to others in the Power BI service need a Power BI Pro license.
+Users collaborating in new workspaces or sharing content to others in the Power BI service need a Power BI Pro license.
 Users without a Pro license see the error "Only users with Power BI Pro licenses can publish to this workspace."
-- **Members can or can't reshare setting**: The Contributor role replaces this setting.
+- **'Members can reshare' setting**: The Contributor role in the new workspaces replaces the 'Members can reshare' setting in the classic workspaces.
-- **Read-only workspaces**: Instead of granting users read-only access to a workspace, assign them to the Viewer role.
-It allows similar read-only access to the content in a workspace.
+- **Read-only workspaces**: The Viewer role in the new workspaces replaces granting users read-only access to a classic workspace.
+The Viewer role allows similar read-only access to the content in the new workspaces.
-- **Users without a Pro license** can access the workspace if the workspace is in a Power BI Premium capacity, but only if they have the Viewer role.
+- **Users without a Pro license** can access a new workspace if the workspace is in a Power BI Premium capacity, but only if they have the Viewer role.
-- **Allow users to export data**: Users with the Viewer role can export data if they have Build permission on the datasets in the workspace.
+- **Allow users to export data**: Even users with the Viewer role in the new workspace can export data if they have Build permission on the datasets in that workspace.
 Read more about [Build permission for datasets](../connect-data/service-datasets-build-permissions.md).
-- No **Leave workspace** button.
+- No **Leave workspace** button in the new workspaces.

 ### Workspace contact list

-The new **Contact list** feature allows you to specify which users receive notification about issues occurring in the workspace.
-By default, any user or group specified as a workspace admin is notified, but you can customize the list.
-Users or groups in the contact list are listed in the user interface (UI) to help workspace end-users get help related to the workspace.
+The new **Contact list** feature allows you to specify which users receive notification about issues occurring in the new workspaces.
+By default, any user or group specified as a workspace admin in the new workspace is notified.
+You can add to that list.
+Users or groups in the contact list are also listed in the user interface (UI) of the new workspaces, so workspace end-users know whom to contact.

 Read about [how to create the workspace contact list](service-create-the-new-workspaces.md#create-a-contact-list).

 ### Workspace OneDrive

-The Workspace OneDrive feature allows you to configure a Microsoft 365 Group whose SharePoint Document Library file storage is available to workspace users.
+As we've stated, Power BI doesn't create a Microsoft 365 group behind the scenes when you create one of the new workspaces.
+Still, you might find it useful to have a OneDrive associated with the new workspace.
+With the Workspace OneDrive feature in the new workspaces, you can configure a Microsoft 365 Group whose SharePoint Document Library file storage is available to workspace users.
 You create the group outside of Power BI.

-Power BI doesn't synchronize permissions of users or groups who are configured to have workspace access with the Microsoft 365 Group membership.
-The best practice is to manage workspace access through the same Microsoft 365 Group whose file storage you configure in this setting.
+Power BI doesn't synchronize between Microsoft 365 Group membership and permissions for users or groups with access to the new workspace.
+You can synchronize them: Manage workspace access through the same Microsoft 365 Group whose file storage you configure in this setting.

 Read about [how to set the workspace OneDrive](service-create-the-new-workspaces.md#set-a-workspace-onedrive).

 ## Roles in the new workspaces

-Roles let you manage who can do what in a workspace, so teams can collaborate.
+Roles let you manage who can do what in the new workspaces, so teams can collaborate.
 New workspaces allow you to assign roles to individuals, and to user groups: security groups, Microsoft 365 Groups, and distribution lists.

-To grant access to a new workspace, add those user groups or individuals to one of the workspace roles: admins, members, contributors, or viewers.
+To grant access to a new workspace, add those user groups or individuals to one of the workspace roles: Admins, Members, Contributors, or Viewers.
 Everyone in a user group gets the role you've defined.
 If someone is in several user groups, they get the highest level of permission provided by the roles they're assigned.

-When you assign roles to a user group, the individuals in the group have access to content.
 If you nest user groups, all the contained users have permission.

 [!INCLUDE [power-bi-workspace-roles-table](../includes/power-bi-workspace-roles-table.md)]

 > [!NOTE]
 > To enforce [row-level security (RLS)](../admin/service-admin-rls.md) for users browsing content in a workspace, use the Viewer role.
-To enforce RLS without giving access to the workspace, publish a Power BI app to those users, or use sharing to distribute content.
+You can enforce RLS without giving access to the new workspace.
+[Publish an app](service-create-distribute-apps.md) and distribute it to those users, or use [sharing to distribute content](service-share-dashboards.md) to them.

-## Licensing
+## Licensing and administering

+### Licenses
-Everyone you add to a workspace in the shared capacity needs a Power BI Pro license.
-In the workspace, these users can all collaborate on dashboards and reports that you plan to publish to a wider audience, or even to your entire organization.
+If one of the new workspaces is in a shared capacity, everyone you add to it needs a Power BI Pro license.
+These users can all collaborate on the dashboards and reports in the new workspace.

-If you want to distribute content to others inside your organization, you can assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

-When the workspace is in a Power BI Premium capacity, users with the Viewer role can access the workspace even if they don't have a Power BI Pro license.
+When the new workspace is in a Power BI Premium capacity, users with the Viewer role can access the workspace even if they don't have a Power BI Pro license.
 However, if you assign these users a higher role like Admin, Member, or Contributor, they're prompted to start a Pro Trial when they try to access the workspace.
-To make use of the Viewer role for users without Pro licenses, make sure they don't also have other workspace roles, either as individuals or through a user group.
+If you want users without Pro licenses to use the Viewer role, make sure they don't also have other workspace roles, either as individuals or as part of a user group.

+If you want to distribute content to others inside your organization, assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 > [!NOTE]
 > Publishing reports to the new workspace experience has stricter enforcement of existing licensing rules.
 If you try to publish from Power BI Desktop or other client tools without a Pro license, you see the error, "Only users with Power BI Pro licenses can publish to this workspace."

+### Guest users

+By default, [Azure AD B2B Guest users](../admin/service-admin-azure-ad-b2b.md) can't access workspaces.
+Power BI admins can [allow external guest users to edit and manage content in the organization](../admin/service-admin-azure-ad-b2b.md#guest-users-who-can-edit-and-manage-content).
+Enabled Guest users can access workspaces to which they have permission.

-## Administering new workspace experience workspaces
+### Administering new workspace experience workspaces

 Administration for new workspace experience workspaces is in the Power BI admin portal.
 Power BI admins decide who in an organization can create workspaces and distribute apps.
 Admins can see the state of all the workspaces in their organization.
 They can also manage and recover workspaces.
-Read more about [the new workspaces](../admin/service-admin-portal.md#create-the-new-workspaces) in the Admin portal article.
+Read more about [administering the new workspaces](../admin/service-admin-portal.md#create-the-new-workspaces) in the Admin portal article.

-## Guest users

-By default, [Azure AD B2B Guest users](../admin/service-admin-azure-ad-b2b.md) can't access workspaces.
-Power BI admins can [allow external guest users to edit and manage content in the organization](../admin/service-admin-azure-ad-b2b.md#guest-users-who-can-edit-and-manage-content).
-Enabled Guest users can access workspaces to which they have permission.

-## Auditing
+### Auditing

 Power BI audits the following activities for new workspace experience workspaces.